USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

     ## 10 CPL   AR    50_max         1   0.00102 sample

-Below, a graphical comparison was constructed to depict the distribution of cells in the population of interest *versus* those in the sample.
+Below, a graphical comparison was constructed to depict the distribution of cells in the population of interest *vs.* those in the sample.

 <img src="NLA_N2O_models_files/figure-gfm/compare_sample_pop_cells-1.png" style="display: block; margin: auto;" />

-Another comparison between population and sample was constructed below by ecoregion.
+Another comparison between population and sample was constructed by ecoregion.
 The samples were not balanced across ecoregions.
 Lakes in the Coastal Plains (CPL) ecoregion, for example, were clearly undersampled relative to their proportion of the population.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/pframe.rda")